Parallel-Platform/funnelope.fisher/README.md

 npm install
 ```

-* Pull down the [funnelope.downloader](https://github.com/Parallel-Platform/funnelope.downloader) repo, run it (warning, it takes a long time, as it downloads all video games for "every platform" and stores them to a JSON file) and copy over the games.json file over to this project's root directory
+* Pull down the [funnelope.downloader](https://github.com/Parallel-Platform/funnelope.downloader) repo, run it (**warning**, it takes a long time, as it downloads all video games for "every platform" and stores them to a JSON file) and copy over the games.json file over to this project's root directory

 * For each "fisher" you are running (execept Twitch), make sure you have created the appropriate <fisher>.json file in the content folder.